xnning/MpEff/README.md

 # MpEff: Efficient effect handlers based on Evidence Passing Semantics

-Efficient effect handlers based on Evidence passing semantics.
-The implementation is based on /"Generalized Evidence Passing for Effect Handlers"/, Ningning Xie and Daan Leijen, 2021 [(pdf)](https://www.microsoft.com/en-us/research/publication/generalized-evidence-passing-for-effect-handlers/), The implementation is closely based on the [Ev.Eff](https://hackage.haskell.org/package/eveff) library described in detail in /"Effect Handlers in Haskell, Evidently"/, Ningning Xie and Daan Leijen, Haskell 2020 [(pdf)](https://www.microsoft.com/en-us/research/publication/effect-handlers-in-haskell-evidently).
+Efficient effect handlers based on Evidence Passing Semantics.
+The implementation is based on

+_Generalized Evidence Passing for Effect Handlers_, Ningning Xie and Daan Leijen, 2021 [(pdf)](https://www.microsoft.com/en-us/research/publication/generalized-evidence-passing-for-effect-handlers/).

+The implementation is closely based on the [Ev.Eff](https://hackage.haskell.org/package/eveff) library described in detail in

+_Effect Handlers in Haskell, Evidently_, Ningning Xie and Daan Leijen, Haskell 2020 [(pdf)](https://www.microsoft.com/en-us/research/publication/effect-handlers-in-haskell-evidently).

 The _Mp.Eff_ and _Ev.Eff_ libraries expose the exact same interface, but the _Mp.Eff_ library can express full effect handler semantics, including non-scoped resumptions -- it is slightly slower though (see the 2021 paper for benchmarks and a detailed comparison).